RenKOFFF/Simply-Localize-Localization-System-for-Unity/README.md

 > - **Image localization**: supports localization of images.
 > - **Automatic key generation**: no need to add keys manually in the code.

+> [!NOTE]
+> - **Localization of app title**: The package does not provide the ability to localize the app title.
+It is recommended to use [Unity Localized App Title](https://github.com/yasirkula/UnityMobileLocalizedAppTitle.git) for this.

 ## Example
 ### Localization File